-There are a few different kinds of these tools available including anti-malware, anti-virus, firewall, and anti-theft software.
-If you are using any of this software, make sure to always keep it up to date so that it can continue to protect you.
+There are a few different kinds of these tools available including anti-malware, anti-virus, firewall, and anti-theft software.f you are using any of this software, make sure to always keep it up to date so that it can continue to detect any harmful malware or virus in your Mac or PC and protect you.

 8. Be Mindful of Activity Status

 This aspect of social media usage is discussed and warned of less often than many of these other concepts.
 Activity status varies slightly between forms of social media, so the first step would be to double-check whether or not the platform in question displays your activity status, and in what manner it may do that.